ACCUEIL

 By conventional opening 2NT it is not possible to let play 3 which would be a Stayman bid or 3 which would be a transfer request to 3.
 And of course also to let play 2

-The response 3 with 5 4 or 4 4 forcing game
+The responder has 5 4 or 4 4, forcing game

 3 (with 4) *